-The insertion force of the BIZON contact can be continuously adjusted.
-From manual plugging (connectors) to mechanical press-fitting.
+The insertion force of the BIZON contact can be continuously adjusted from manual plugging (connectors) to mechanical press-fitting.

-The risk of whiskers with the BIZON contact is already low because it does not press the tin layers, but pushes them aside.
-The less tin there is on the contact and in the hole, the lower the risk of whisking.
-BIZON contacts may be blank.
-The tin layer thicknesses should generally be in the range of 0.5 to $1.2~\mu m$ , i.e. only as corrosion protection.
-Since nickel plating is not common on printed circuit boards, whiskers are mainly produced from the tin of the printed circuit board.
-Since the formation of whiskers is not yet completely known, there are always surprises.
-A low-whisker tin layer or no tin is the best prevention.
+The risk of whiskers is inherently low with the BIZON contact because it does not press the tin layers, but pushes them away.
+The less tin on the contact and in the bore, the lower is the whisker risk.
+BIZON contacts can be blank.
+Tin layer thicknesses should generally be in the range of 0.5 to $1.2~\mu m$ , i.e. they should only serve as oxidation protection.
+Since under-nickel plating is not common in printed circuit boards, whiskers are more likely to arise from the tin in the board.

-4. Processing, contact insertion
+6. Processing, contact insertion